Customer Experience: Intersecting The Physical And Digital12 min readReading Time: 10 minutes

 Experience 3: Curated

 As the number of choices grows exponentially, and time available to explore all of these options remains constant, consumers will want retailers to thoughtfully curate products and services for them.
 They would want their shopping experiences to be more efficient and more relevant.
 But curation goes beyond careful selection and prioritization.
 Curation, today, should be the bridge between the consumer, the retailer and the brand.
 It’s about storytelling, editorializing and conveyance.
 Brands and retailers must tell the story of the selected products, explain why they were selected or recommended and what meaning or value they provide to the consumer.
-One of the most innovative forms of curated retail is that by Burberry, Neiman Marcus and Nordstrom who have leveraged a combination of mobile technology and advanced analytics to make personalized product recommendations for their customers.
+One of the most innovative forms of curated retail is that by Burberry, Neiman Marcus and Nordstrom who have leveraged a combination of mobile technology and advanced analytics to make personalized product recommendation engine for their customers.
 Nordstrom not only offers its customers a variety of ways to buy their products, but it also makes it easy for them to buy across brands.
 Additionally, it offers curbside pick-up, buying over text, and more.
 Cool, right?

 Experience 4: Immersive